1.2.A Why we don’t talk about Moral Injury: A missing occupational domain among Speech Pathologists

 Biography

-Katie is the Director Cancer Education (Peter MacCallum Cancer Centre), a Fellow at the Sir Peter MacCallum Department of Oncology (University of Melbourne), and a Certified Practicing Speech Pathologist.
+Dr. Katie Buckley (B.SpPath., B.HlthSc (Hons), PhD, CPSP) is a Speech-Language Pathologist and the Director, Cancer Education at Peter MacCallum Cancer Centre, Melbourne, and Fellow at the Sir Peter MacCallum Department of Oncology, University of Melbourne, Victoria, Australia.
 Katie is a global leader in health education, human factors/ergonomics, and collaboration for workforce thriving.
-Katie also holds expertise in international advisory, global workforce development, and collaboration to enhance complex systems.
-Katie’s sector experience includes academia, education, health, industry, WHS, and crown/government spheres.
-Katie regularly publishes and presents across diverse health related domains, including human communication sciences, vocal ergonomics, systems thinking, Good Work Design, and collaborative approaches for health and education.
+She also holds expertise in international advisory, global workforce development, and collaboration to enhance complex systems.
+Her sector experience includes academia, education, health, industry, WHS, and crown/government spheres.
+Katie regularly publishes and presents across diverse health-related domains, including vocal ergonomics, systems thinking, Good Work Design, and collaborative approaches for health and education.